For decades, on-premise software was the standard for securely storing legal practice data.

 Cloud-based software offers you IT support and software updates right within your existing technology, and this is often included in one monthly or annual subscription price.

 Additionally, cloud-based software makes your firm more efficient–saving you time on non-billable tasks.
-Some providers even have solutions to help you digitize even more processes.
+Some providers even have solutions to help you digitise even more processes.

 For example, you can opt for client intake software that helps you find clients, automates intake, and helps you identify which of your marketing efforts has the highest return on investment.